 You guessed it.
 The very things that will make you activate as a customer.
 Genius.

 All in all, this is an expertly crafted user onboarding experience.
 Is it any wonder that Box earned $770M in revenue in 2020?

-If you want to build a user onboarding system like Box’s for your own company, you should consider looking into software like Userpilot.
+If you want to build a user onboarding system like Box’s for your own company or even better, you should consider looking into software like Userpilot.
 It is a product growth platform that offers user onboarding, user analytics, and user feedback functionalities.

 Userpilot will let you build all those (and more) without you needing to write a single line of code.
 Yes, really.

 That means that you’re really only limited by your imagination when using Userpilot.